 The determination of the tax attributes of our distributions is made annually at the end of our taxable year, based upon our taxable income for the full taxable year and distributions paid for the full taxable year.
-Therefore, a determination made on an interim basis may not be representative of the actual tax attributes of distributions for a full year, The actual tax characteristics of distributions to stockholders will reported to stockholders subject to information reporting after the close of each calendar year on Form 1099-DIV.
+Therefore, a determination made on an interim basis may not be representative of the actual tax attributes of distributions for a full year.
+The actual tax characteristics of distributions to stockholders will be reported to the Internal Revenue Service and stockholders subject to information reporting after the close of each calendar year on Form 1099-DIV.